Cardiacs

-Cardiacs (Note: sometimes also referred to as the Cardiacs) are an English rock band formed in Kingston upon Thames by Tim Smith (guitar and lead vocals) and his brother Jim (bass, backing vocals) in 1977 under the name Cardiac Arrest.
+Cardiacs (Note: sometimes also referred to as the Cardiacs) are an English rock band formed in Kingston upon Thames by guitarist and primary songwriter Tim Smith and his brother, bassist Jim Smith, in 1977 under the name Cardiac Arrest.
 (Note: The band was initially formed as the Filth before changing their name to Cardiac Arrest.
-Performing under the name until 1980, the group went though a number of name changes before settling on simply Cardiacs in 1981.)
-One of Britain's leading cult rock bands, Cardiacs' sound folded in genres including art rock, progressive rock, art punk, post-punk, jazz, psychedelia and heavy metal (as well as elements of circus, baroque pop, medieval music, nursery rhymes and sea shanties), all of which was topped by Smith's anarchic vocals and hard-to-decipher lyrics.
-The band's theatrical performance style often incorporated off-putting costumes and make-up, complete with on-stage confrontations.
-Their sound and image made them unpopular with the press, but they amassed a devoted following.
+Performing under the name until 1980, the group went through a number of name changes before settling on simply Cardiacs in 1981.)
+One of Britain's leading cult rock bands, their sound folds in genres including art rock, jazz, psychedelia and metal, which was topped by Tim Smith's anarchic vocals and hard-to-decipher lyrics.
+He was noted for his complex and innovative compositional style; Cardiacs have been credited with fusing circus, baroque pop and medieval music with progressive rock and post-punk.
+The band's theatrical performance style has often incorporated off-putting costumes with on-stage confrontations.
+Their sound and image has sometimes made them unpopular with the press, but they have amassed a devoted following and inspired many rock groups, including Blur.